UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_01.md

 ```

 Notes:
-Our first shell commands will let us explore our folders and files,
-and will also introduce us to several conventions that most command line tools follow.
-To start,
-when Bash runs it presents us with a prompt to indicate that it is waiting for us to type something.
-This prompt is a simple dollar sign by default (`$`).
-However,
-different shells may use a different symbol:
-in particular,
-the zsh shell,
-which is the default on newer versions of MacOS,
-uses %.
+The shell is like a file browser
+in the sense that we are always inside a directory.

-If we run the command `whoami`,
+When we launch the shell,
-the computer will tell us who we are (our login name),
-and if we run `pwd` (Print Working Directory) the shell tells us where we are (the `home` directory by default when we launch the shell).
+it puts us inside our `home` directory by default.

-Each user has a `home` directory;
+Each user on the computer has a separate `home` directory
-the function and location of this directory differs a little bit between operating systems.
+and the function and location of this directory
+differs a little bit between operating systems.

+To view which directory we are currently in
+we can execute the command `pwd` (Print Working Directory).
+Since the `home` directory differs between operating system,
+what the shell return when we type `pwd` inside our `home` directory
+will depend on which operating system we are using.

-On Linux it is usually `/home/username`,
+On Linux the `home` directory is usually `/home/username`,
 on MacOS it is `/Users/username`,
 and on Windows it will show up as `/c/Users/username`
 (if you have Git Bash installed).